-- A growing body of research shows that when school members feel safe, valued, cared for, and respected, their motivation to be fully engaged in the learning process increases. - The Code of Conduct sets out discipline policies that have clear, appropriate, and consistently applied expectations of student conduct.
+- A growing body of research shows that when school members feel safe, valued, cared for, and respected, their motivation to be fully engaged in the learning process increases. - The Code of Conduct clearly, appropriately, and consistently applies expectations for student conduct.